 Select the characters (from any font or mixture of fonts) you wish to insert, in order, then click OK.
 The characters selected for insertion are shown in the lower left of the dialog.
 As you select a character, it is shown on the right, along with its numerical code.

+Note

+Different fonts include different special characters.
+If you do not find a particular special character, try changing the Font selection.